The Holocaust in Turkey

 Refugees

 The Turkish Government before World War II times Turkish government issued a decree prohibiting the issuance of entry visas to Jews fleeing NAZI oppression.
 [Bali] An exception was made for Jewish academics.
 The Turks allowed the passage of thousands of Jewish refugees to Palestine at a time that Both the Germans and British attempted to prevent this.
-The Turks also protected its Jewish citizes and attempted to resuce Turkish Jewsin the occupied countries.
+The Turks also protected its Jewish citizes and attempted to resuce Turkish Jews in the occupied countries.
 The Struma incident suggests that the Turkish policy as to non-Turkish refugeees was essentially passive (1941-42).
 Struma carryed 769 Jewish refugees from Romania reached Istambul.
 It was in such poor shape it could not sail further.
 The Turks refused to grant landing or entrance permits.
 The Turkish Navy towed it back into the Black Sea where it was sunk, probably by a Soviet submarine.
+There was only one survivor.
 The Turks did, however, allow Istanbul to be used by Jewish Agency and by other Jewish organizations established to assist and rescue East European Jews fleeing the Holocaust.
 Turkish Authorities allowed refugees without passports or visas to enter the country.
-I'm not sure, however, how many were allowed to stay in Turkey.
+We are not sure, however, how many were allowed to stay in Turkey.
 Authorities also allowed ships carrying refugees to pass through its coastal waters.

 Turkish Jews in occupied areas